 Tenants using scheme or bore water for garden irrigation are reminded that WA by-laws relating to water and sprinkler use are applicable at Jandakot Airport.
-Stick to the rules of watering days as they can change from season to season.
+Make sure you know your watering days and stick to the rules as they can change from season to season.

-Regularly monitor water bills and set short term and long term water saving targets.
+Regularly monitor your water bills and set short term and long term water saving targets.

-Tenants wishing to improve the overall water efficiency of their business operations or grounds management (and save money!) can obtain further information from the Water Corporation (www.watercorporation.com.au).
+Tenants wishing to improve the overall water efficiency of their business operations or grounds management (and save money!) can obtain further information from the Water Corporation (www.watercorporation.com.au) or the JAH Environment Manager.